These quick and easy Sheet Pan Shrimp Fajitas are a delicious dinner the whole family will love. Everything is baked in ONE PAN for easy cleanup!

-- In a large bowl, toss together the peppers, onions and garlic.
+- Toss together the peppers, onions and garlic in a large bowl.
 Drizzle with 2 tablespoons of the olive oil and toss to coat evenly.
-Sprinkle with about 3/4 of the spice mixture and toss again to coat evenly.
+Sprinkle with about ¾ of the spice mixture and toss again to coat evenly.

 - Meanwhile, place the shrimp in the same large bowl you tossed the vegetables in.
 Drizzle the remaining 1 tablespoon of olive oil over shrimp and toss to coat evenly.
 Sprinkle the remaining spice mixture over shrimp and toss again to coat evenly.
-Place in the refrigerator while vegetables are baking.
+Cover with plastic wrap and place in the refrigerator while vegetables are baking.

-- Before serving, drizzle evenly with lime juice and sprinkle with desired amount of chopped cilantro.
-Serve in heated tortillas with your favorite toppings.
+- Before serving, drizzle evenly with lime juice and sprinkle with chopped cilantro.
+Serve in warm tortillas with your favorite toppings.

 If provided, nutritional info is a courtesy, is not guaranteed and should only be considered as a guideline.